 Tech hiring hasn’t gotten any easier in 2016.
-In fact, 91% of the developers we surveyed this year told us they’re gainfully employed.
+In fact, 87% of the developers we surveyed recently told us they’re employed at least part-time.
 It’s clear that a majority of candidates you’ll reach out to won’t be actively searching for a new job, but there are some best practices for recruiting passive candidates that aren’t always as obvious.
 With competition for tech talent as fierce as ever, which of these best practices are the most effective tech recruiters turning into habits?

 Stop Cold Calling Candidates